jduspmc/mplint.nvim/README.md

 MetaPost often **cascades** errors: a single mistake (e.g., a missing `;` or an unclosed `enddef`) can derail parsing and produce **many** `! …` messages in the `.log`.
 In those cases, it’s usually more productive to fix the **first** real error and re-run.

 - `halt_on_error = true` → runs `mpost` with `--halt-on-error` and **stops at the first error**.
-  Use this when the log explodes with follow-on errors caused by one typo.
+  Use this when the **`log`** explodes with follow-on errors caused by one typo.

 - `halt_on_error = false` (default) → runs with `--interaction=nonstopmode` and **shows all errors** in one pass.
   Use this when you want the full picture or to scan for multiple independent issues.

-- `halt_on_error`
-  false (default): run mpost with --interaction=nonstopmode to surface all `.log` errors in one go.
-Many of these errors messages
-  true: run with `-halt-on-error`, which stops on the first error (useful when you prefer shorter feedback loops).
+You can toggle this option at runtime:
+- `:MplintToggleHalt`: It flips the internal runner flag and immediately re-lints the current buffer.

 - Keymap (`line_diag_key`)
   Default `<leader>gl`.
-Shows all diagnostics on the current line:
+Shows all diagnostics on the current line when runnig with `halt_on_error = false`.

 - Filetypes (`filetypes`)
   Defaults to { 'mp', 'metapost' }.

-## Runtime toggle
-- `:MplintToggleHalt`
-  It flips the internal runner flag and immediately re-lints the current buffer.

 # Motivation